Best of 2019 Summer Service Trips

 In the DR, participants devoted themselves to substantial expansions on the Paconi Primary School.
 VISIONS teens developed their Spanish language skills on a daily basis through relationships with outgoing community members at the worksite.
 It’s not difficult to make friends in the DR!
 Participants also ran day camps for local students, organizing English lessons and activities for children from the surrounding neighborhoods.

-In the verdant hills of Ecuador, participants helped out the community of Patate with a variety of projects.
+Thanks to the community, Cedric’s family and VISIONS leaders and participants all working together, Cedric’s passion for community service lives on.
+This summer participants helped out the community of Patate with a variety of projects.
 Alongside local project partners, they mixed and poured cement to repair a large fútbol pitch, which will also double as a community gathering space and an activity area for the attached daycare.
 The team also completed improvements at the Escuela Basica elementary school, including sanding, painting and repaving.

 On downtime, the crew explored waterfalls, dipped in hot springs, played games of pickup soccer and volleyball, danced with community friends and snorkeled in the Galapagos.